onginnovations/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

     - Change **Max Distance** to **3**.
     - Change **Default Distance** to **2**.
     - Check **Ignore Distance Clamp**

     >**Note:** All other values should stay the same.
-Feel free to double check against the image below.
+Feel free to double-check against the image below.

     ![A screenshot of adding follow script](img/add-follow.png)